Top festivals in Switzerland 2015

 June–September: William Tell Festival, Interlaken

-Performances of the famous play by Schiller, that is more than 100 years old, and a wonderful retelling utilising 200 amateur actors from toddlers to sprightly pensioners, not forgetting horses, cows, goats and sometimes even foxes and squirrels.
+Performances of the famous play by Schiller that is more than 100 years old, and a wonderful retelling utilising 200 amateur actors from toddlers to sprightly pensioners, not forgetting horses, cows, goats and sometimes even foxes and squirrels.
+Tell-Freilichtspiele performances run between 18 June to 29 August, 2015.
+See www.tellspiele.ch.

 Early July: Züri Fäscht, Zurich

 This summertime citywide festival takes over Zurich with fairground revelry.
-Millions of visitors enjoy the carnival atmosphere, 3 days of celebrations and spectacular fireworks displays.
-Held every 3 years, the next one will take place from 1 to 3 July, 2016.
+Millions of visitors enjoy the carnival atmosphere, three days of celebrations and spectacular fireworks displays.
+Held every three years, the next one will take place from 1 to 3 July, 2016.
+See www.zuerifaescht.ch.

 Start of July: Montreux Jazz Festival

 The Montreux Jazz Festival is held on the eastern shore of Lake Geneva.
 World famous, the extensive programme extends from jazz to blues, rock and pop.
 Since its inception in 1967, some of the greatest jazz and blues artists have performed at this event, including Nina Simone, Ella Fitzgerald, Stan Getz, Charlie Mingus and Dexter Gordon.
-Around 200,000 visitors will enjoy the music over 16 days.
+The Montreux Jazz Festival runs from 3 to 18 July, 2015.
+See www.montreuxjazz.com.

 Mid-July: Gurten Music Festival, Bern

 This multi-coloured music festival is a highlight of the festival calendar in Bern.
 Events last for four days and attract thousands of celebrating youth.
-Around 60 DJs perform with tens of bands from Switzerland and around the world, playing a range of music from pop, rock, electro, punk, sol, hip-hop and blues.
+Around 60 DJs perform with bands from Switzerland and around the world, playing a range of music from pop, rock, electro, punk, soul, hip-hop and blues.
+The Gurten Music Festival is from 16 to 19 July, 2015.
+See www.gurtenfestival.ch.

 End of July: Paléo Festival, Nyon

-Created in 1976 and situated between Geneva and Lausanne, the Paléo Festival is Switzerland’s biggest outdoor music event.
+The Paléo Festival is Switzerland’s biggest outdoor music event, created in 1976 and situated between Geneva and Lausanne.
 Paléo Arts and Spectacles is a non-profit cultural association, named after a successful racehorse, promoting music and art via concerts and other events.
-The festival takes place over six days, and caters to an audience of 220,000 people.
-It typically hosts 120 concerts, promoting a combination of established stars and new talent.
+The festival takes place over six days and typically hosts 120 concerts, promoting a combination of established stars and new talent.
 Music genres include rock, French chanson, world music, reggae, hip-hop, classical music and street theatre.
 The event is family-friendly with a day nursery and a children’s play area.
-There is also plenty of food on offer with over a hundred food and craft stalls and restaurants.
-For festival goers, a free campsite is also available.
+There is also plenty of food on offer with over 100 food and craft stalls and restaurants.
+For festivalgoers, a free campsite is also available.
+The Paléo Festival runs from 20 to 26 July 2015.
+See yeah.paleo.ch.

 July: Blue Balls Festival, Lucerne